Boosted nonparametric hazards with time-dependent covariates: Introduction

-From the discussion that follows Lemma~\ref{lem:empR}, we see that $\Rhat_n(F)$ can only be decreased along a direction if and only if that direction is a negative $\e$-gradient.
-The larger $\e$ is, the closer the alignment is between the gradient and the $\e$-gradient, and the greater the risk reduction.
-In particular, $\ghat_F$ is the unique 1-gradient with steepest descent and maximal risk reduction.
-While at first glance, this might seem to suggest that $\e$-gradients with larger $\e$ should be preferred, it is well known that the statistical performance of gradient descent generally improves when simple base learners are used.
-This slow learning (regularization) is essentially a trade-off between the complexity of the base learner space and the amount of risk reduction achieved in one boosting iteration.
-Thus using simpler descent directions with small $\e$ has the balancing effect of improving statistical performance.
-Our main results, Theorems~\ref{thm:consistency} and~\ref{thm:oracleineq} of Section \ref{sec:guarantees}, qualitatively captures this tradeoff.
+Our boosting procedure seeks approximations $g_F^{\e}$ that satisfy~\mref{eq:epsgradient} for some pre-specified alignment value $\e$.
+The larger $\e$ is, the closer the alignment is between the negative gradient and the negative $\e$-gradient, and the greater the risk reduction.
+In particular, $-g_F$ is the unique negative 1-gradient with maximal risk reduction.
+In practice, however, we find that using a smaller value of $\e$ leads to simpler approximations that prevent overfitting in finite samples.
+This is consistent with other implementations of boosting: It is well known that the statistical performance of gradient descent generally improves when simpler base learners are used.

+Algorithm~\ref{alg:haz} describes the proposed boosting procedure for estimating $\lambda$.
+For a given level of alignment $\e$, Line 3 finds an $\e$-gradient $g_{\Fhat_m}^{\e}$ at $\Fhat_m$ satisfying~\eqref{eq:epsgradient.alg} at the $m$-th iteration, and uses its negation for the boosting update in Line 4.
+If the $\e$-gradients are tree learners, as is the case with the implementation in Section~\ref{sec:treeboost}, then the trees cannot be grown in the same way as the standard boosting algorithm in Friedman~\cite{friedman}.
+This is because the standard approach grows all regression trees to a fixed depth, which may or may not ensure $\e$-alignment at each boosting iteration.

+To ensure $\e$-alignment, the depth of the trees are not fixed in the implementation in Section \ref{sec:treeboost}.
+Instead, at each boosting iteration a tree is grown to whatever depth is needed to satisfy~\mref{eq:epsgradient.alg}.
+This can always be done because the alignment $\e$ is non-decreasing in the number of tree splits, and with enough splits we can recover the gradient $g_{\Fhat_m}$ itself up to $\mun$-almost everywhere.\footnote{Split the tree until each leaf node contains just one of the regions $B_j$ in \eqref{eq:regions} with $\mun(B_j)>0$.
+Then set the value of the node equal to the value of the gradient function \eqref{eq:treegradient} inside $B_j$.} As mentioned earlier, we recommend using small values of $\e$, which can be determined in practice using cross-validation.
+This differs from the standard approach where cross-validation is used to select a common tree depth to use for all boosting iterations.

 10pt